OpenPrinting/openprinting.github.io/_posts/2022-04-25-OpenPrinting News Flash - OpenPrinting and Ubuntu on the Linux App Summit 2022.md

 Thanks, Heather Ellsworth, for participating in the organization of the event and making me aware of it!

 Thanks, Heather Ellsworth, Monica Ayhens-Madon, Britt Yazel, Aniss, Kristi Progri, Dani, Caroline Henriksen for the great collaboration on the organization of the Ubuntu release parties.

+Thanks, Igor Ljubuncic for providing to me with the YouTube links, and especially with the time marks for each of our presentations!